GopalNG/Flask_webapplication_and_restful_Curd/README.md

 > Install Pip
 > pip install flask-restful
 > pip install flask
+> pip install pymysql #for using mysql with flask
 ```
 #### I have used POSTMAN for API Testing
 ```